andrewdavidmackenzie/flow/guide/src/introduction/non_inspirations.md

 ## Non-Inspirations

-There are a number of things that you might suspect were part o fmy set of inspirations fopr creating 'flow', or maybe you think I even copied the idea from them, but in fact (you'll have to trust me on this one) were in fact not.
+There are a number of things that you might suspect were part of my set of inspirations for creating 'flow', or maybe you think I even copied the idea from them, but that in fact (you'll have to trust me on this one) is not true.

 I didn't study Computer Science, and if I had I may well have been exposed to some of these subjects a long-time ago.
 That would probably have saved me a lot of time.